LearnersGuild/guide/Operating-Model/Tooling.md

 Purpose: Software storage, versioning, collaboration.
 Also some documents.<br>
 Users: All partners.

 GitHub is where we store and collaborate on internal software projects.
-It is also used for certain documents and resources, such as this guide.
+It is also used for certain documents and resources, such as this playbook.

 ### GlassFrog